Eoghanmc22/mate-rov-2025/README.md

 ## Motor configurations

-Unlike most other projects, we support literally every motor configuration provided the following data is available.
+Unlike most other control systems, we support arbitrary thruster configurations provided the following data is available.

 - Thruster Performance curves
   - Needs a mapping between PWM, thrust, and amperage draw.